neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 ## Other Features

-This class mainly facilitates data transfers to and from OpenMC.
-A number of other features are implemented in order to enable more convenient input file setup.
+While this class mainly facilitates data transfers to and from OpenMC, a number of other features are implemented in order to enable more convenient input file setup.
 These are described in this section.